CirroBuild/FrostiDocs/docs/develop/insert-data.md

 It is a one-way protocol to insert data, focusing on simplicity and performance.

-Here is a summary table is how it compares with ways to insert data that we
+Here is a summary table showing how it compares with other ways to insert data that we
 support:

 | Protocol                 | Record Insertion Reporting       | Data Insertion Performance |